 The radiological contamination levels of the samples measured are generally extremely low and, for this reason, the greater part of the data obtained are not significant.
-Natural radioactivity (K and Be) is by far the most prominent and more present than most artificial beta-gamma emitters.
+Natural radioactivity (40K and 7Be) is by far the most prominent and more present than most artificial beta-gamma emitters.
 The monitoring programme demonstrates its value and ability to "finely" monitor the impact of radioactive nuclides on the environment and consequently on humans: "traces" of artificial radioactivity, considerably lower than natural radioactivity, are routinely detected.

 This situation is reassuring at the health level, but it becomes awkward with regard to capitalising on the results: indeed, significant measurements justify a more exact and quantifiable description of the radiological situation.
 Radioactivity transfer parameters can then be drawn up to facilitate calculations of the doses to which the population is subjected.
 That then implies increasing the volumes or masses of the samples in order to be able to "drop down" to very low level measurements, which are alone capable of providing significant and, hence, reliable values.
 The European Commission moreover demands this type of endeavour from the Member States in relation to certain measurements (establishing a widespread network of measuring points aimed at detecting very low levels of radioactivity).
+A similar effort has been made to measure very low concentrations of Cs-137 in sea water (with use of resins for concentrating this radioactivity).

-The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its higher charge of both artificial and natural radioactivity (Ra) enhanced by human activity.
+The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its higher charge of both artificial and natural radioactivity (226Ra) enhanced by human activity.
 This concerns the entire Laak-Winterbeek-Nete hydrographic network.

-The monitoring of the northeast of Belgium reveals that some nuclear installations in the Mol-Dessel region have a measurable, although small, radiological impact on the environment and that it is also true for the feed phosphate industry - NORM industry - in the Tessenderlo region.
-This means that the sediments of the Molse Nete contain a significant level of fission products ( $^{137}Cs$ ) and heavy artificial radionuclides in the form of traces of transuranic nuclides ( $^{239+240}Pu$ , $^{241}Am$ ). $^{226}Ra$ activity is also relatively high in the sediments of the Grote Laak and the Winterbeek in the vicinity of Tessenderlo.
+The monitoring of the northeast of Belgium reveals that some nuclear installations in the Mol-Dessel region have a measurable, although small, radiological impact on the environment and that it is also true for the historical releases of the former feed phosphate industry - NORM industry - in the Tessenderlo region (currently in dismantling).
+This means that the sediments of the Molse Nete contain a significant level of fission products (137Cs) and heavy artificial radionuclides in the form of traces of transuranic nuclides (239+240Pu, 241Am).
+226Ra activity is also relatively high in the sediments of the Grote Laak and the Winterbeek in the vicinity of Tessenderlo.

-On the other hand, the - measurable - radiological impact of the nuclear installations in the northeast of the country and feed phosphate production has nevertheless declined sharply in recent years.
+On the other hand, the - measurable - radiological impact of the nuclear installations in the northeast of the country has nevertheless declined sharply in recent years.

 The Federal Agency for Nuclear Control have installed in 2012 new automatic and continuous measuring stations for gamma radiation present in surface water.
-Continuous data are used among others to demonstrate more fully more fully that Belgium is meeting its national and international obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.
+Continuous data are used among others to demonstrate more fully that Belgium meets its obligations under the OSPAR convention and Articles 35/36 of the EURATOM (EC) Treaty.